mateitudose/TUM-FoP-GitItDone/README.md

 - **Dizziness**: Enemies can become dizzy for a certain duration, during which they stop moving and turn gray.
 - **Pathfinding**: Enemies use the A* algorithm to chase the player when in proximity.

+## Instructions to run the game

+1. Clone the repository to your local machine.
+2. Open the project in IntelliJ IDEA.
+3. Run the `Run Game` pre-configured task.

+### Possible issues when running the game

+- If the game does not run, make sure that you also check these points:
+    - The project is imported correctly.
+    - You may have to adapt the classpath setting in the run configuration: choose the one ending in '.desktop.main'.
+    - Make sure that Gradle JVM is set to use the same JDK version as the project.
+    - If running on Mac, make sure to add the following VM option to the run configuration: `-XstartOnFirstThread`.
+On Windows/Linux, this option must not be set.